Posted Nov. 14, 2017

 Michael Woodel, senior journalism major

 My hometown is not yours.
-It isn’t up-and-coming nearly as glitzy as Greenville.
+It isn’t up-and-coming or nearly as glitzy as Greenville.
 It isn’t as peaceful or tight-knit or rich as Hilton Head.

 My hometown is a concrete maze, fodder for little more than the occasional think piece on what happens to American manufacturing towns when the mill shutters.
 To put it lightly, Erie, Pennsylvania, is a million and ten miles from Manhattan.